christiskatsouris/Computational-Econometrics-R/README.md

 ```

+## Remarks

-Further investment strategies can be considered, however the optimization problem has additional computational burden.
+- Further investment strategies can be considered, however the optimization problem has additional computational burden.
 Overall, we consider the optimization problem under investigation to be a learning problem with the optimal weights being random draws from the parameter space of portfolio weights such as

 $$Q =  \underset{ w_1,...,w_N \geq 0 }{  \mathsf{sup} }  \bigg[ \phi(w_1,...,w_N) | w_1,...,w_N  \bigg].$$

+- Notice that for the implementation of the GA algorithm in R the maximum number of iterations (e.g., set to 1000) is considered to be a stopping rule for the convergence rate of the optimization problem.
+However, depending from the investment strategy and the corresponding constraints the 'optimal number' of iterations that ensure convergence to the approximate optimal vector can vary.

 ## References